Arabs: A 3,000-Year History of Peoples, Tribes and Empires: Mixed

 In a mixed review for History: Reviews of New Books, Alexander Shelby described the book as a "valuable and well-researched study of Arab history" that is "thought-provoking".
 He said that few claims in the book are not backed by evidence, citing the author's assertion that Arabs may trace their origin to the Fertile Crescent.
 He also thought that some passages had an Orientalist taint to them, such as the statement that Arabic language has a particular ability for "mass manipulation of truth".
 In another mixed review, Max Rodenbeck described Arabs for The New York Review of Books as "unusual", "erudite and discursive".
 He said the book was not "quite a history" as its title suggests, but something else.
 He explained:

 [R]ather than retelling the long Arab saga in full or raising quibbles with academic historians who have covered this broad sweep, such as Philip Hitti or Albert Hourani, Mackintosh-Smith sets out instead to fill in the gaps they left, to embellish the tale in bolder colors, and to arrange it in a more attractive and revealing way.
 He is not so much a chronicler as an engaging curator, guiding readers around a fascinating exhibition, pointing out lesser-known objects, and casting new light on burnished masterpieces.

 He added that this style of the book led to some inevitable omissions, citing several topics from pre-Islamic history such as Philip the Arab, Zenobia, Ghassanids and Nabataeans.
 He had expected this era to receive more attention, especially since the author noted that Muhammad's message lay in the middle, not at the beginning of Arab history.
 Rodenbeck nevertheless concluded that book is "reward[ing] in so many other ways" and went on to explain many of the same points mentioned by favorable reviews.
-In Asian Affairs, Alan Mackie descrbied Arabs as "ambitious", "discursive and fascinating".
+In Asian Affairs, Alan Mackie described Arabs as "ambitious", "discursive and fascinating".
 While he found the author's telling of history proficient, he nevertheless criticized him for not producing any "special insights" or speculations about the future of the Arab world and Arab identity.